 The Company regularly assesses its ability to realize its deferred tax assets.
 Assessing the realization of deferred tax assets requires significant judgment.
 In determining whether its deferred tax assets are more likely than not realizable, the Company evaluated all available positive and negative evidence, and weighed the evidence based on its objectivity.
 After consideration of the evidence, including the Company's history of cumulative net losses in the United Kingdom, the Company has concluded that it is more likely than not that the Company will not realize the benefits of its U.K. deferred tax assets and accordingly the Company has provided a valuation allowance for the full amount of the net deferred tax assets in the United Kingdom.
-The Company has considered its history of cumulative net profits in the United States and estimated future taxable income and has concluded that it is more likely than not that the Company will realize the benefits of its U.S. deferred tax assets and has not provided a valuation allowance against the net deferred tax assets in the United States.
+The Company has concluded that it is more likely than not that the Company will not that the Company will realize the benefits of its U.S. deferred tax assets and estimated future taxable income and has concluded that it is more likely than not that the Company will realize the benefits of its U.S. deferred tax assets and has not provided a valuation allowance against the net deferred tax assets in the United States.
 The valuation allowance increased in the year ended December 31, 2021 by \$18.5 million due to the corresponding increase in U.K. deferred tax assets, primarily due to operating loss carryforwards generated during the year that were not surrendered for research credit utilization.